Apply to vetted scholarship programs in one click

 Located in East Lansing, Michigan, MSU is a large public university with 38,000+ undergraduate students.
 The top fields of undergraduate study at Michigan State U are Public Relations, Advertising, and Applied Communication, Business Administration, Management and Operations, Biology, Communication and Media Studies, and Health and Physical Education/Fitness.

-Named for its home city of Providence, Rhode Island, Providence College is a private Roman Catholic school with roughly 4,300 undergraduate students.
-The top five fields of undergraduate study at Providence are Finance and Financial Management Services, Marketing, Biology, Psychology, and Business Administration, Management and Operations.
+Named for its home city of Madison, Wisconsin, the University of Wisconsin-Madison is a public university with roughly 33,000 undergraduate students.
+The top five fields of undergraduate study at University of Wisconsin are Computer and Information Sciences, Economics, Psychology, Finance and Biology.

 Purdue University- Main Campus